zlatko-michailov/calc.js/doc/README.md

 ## 1. Overview
 ### 1.1.
 Spreadsheet

-Ever since the spreadsheet was invented, it's been bound to the desktop executable that brings it to life - Excel, Lotus, OpenOffice, etc.
+Ever since the spreadsheet was invented, it's been bound to the desktop program that brings it to life - Excel, Lotus, OpenOffice, etc.
 That led to two problems that we can no longer bear:

-1. Calculations can only be performed on devices where the hosting executable can (and is licensed to) run.
+1. Calculations can only be performed on devices where that program can (and is licensed to) run.
 2. All calc apps have the same spreadhseet look an feel.

 ### 1.2.
 Calc App

-> __The most fundamental tenet in calc.js is the decoupling of the calc app from
+> __The most fundamental tenet of calc.js is the decoupling of the calc app from
 > the calc engine and from the UI.__

-First, what's a calc app?
-A calc app consists of spreadsheet cell definitions - formulas and values, plus some calculation-related settings.
+What's a calc app?
+A calc app consists of spreadsheet cell definitions - values (independed) and formulas/functions (calculated).

-A calc app typically has one or more independent (input) data cells and one or more calculation graphs that depend on the input data cells.
-Some calculated cells are "interesting" for consumption (output).
+The independent cells are typically used as input and some of the calculated cells are "interesting" as output.

 ### 1.3.
 Calc User Roles

-* __Calc Model Designer__ - a person who uses a UI tool to design or update a calculation model.
+* __Calc App Developer__ - a person who creates a calculation model.
-The calc app modeler may publish the calc app to a cloud service where it could be executed remotely.
+The calc app developer may publish the calc app to a cloud service where it could be executed remotely.
-* __Mobile App Developer__ - a person that develops a mobile app
+* __Mobile App Developer__ - a person who develops a mobile app
 (that runs on devices with limited capabilities).
 A mobile app POSTs input values to a cloud service that hosts a given calc app, and then GETs the output values from the calc app.